a-ads/blog/content/blog/effortlessly-withdraw-bitcoin-from-a-ads-using-lightning-network.md

 meta_keywords: ""
 json_ld: ""
 ---
-This article will explore Lightning Network and how you can withdraw Bitcoin from A-ADS in just 1 second using the Lightning.
+This article will explore Lightning Network and how you can withdraw Bitcoin from AADS in just 1 second using the Lightning.

 ## What is Lightning Network?